 Students passing an AP exam may receive college/university credit from some institutions.
 Successful completion of an Advanced Placement course offered by MSMS is not a guarantee that college credit will be granted.
 MSMS will cover the costs of the AP exams for students who qualify for a waiver of room and board fees and are enrolled in the corresponding AP courses.
 Students not enrolled in an AP course will be responsible for covering the cost of AP exams.
 However, fee assistance is available through the MSMS Foundation.
-Contact the Office of Academic Affairs for additional information on how to apply.
+Contact the MSMS Business Manager for additional information on how to apply.

 ASSEMBLIES